Commands

 An example use:

-// Disable opening of shop basket AND page element click on shop items
+// Disable opening of shop basket AND adding shop items

 iPaperAPI.updateEventSettings({